Eric Moyo

-Eric Moyo (born 1982, Zimbabwe) is a Zimbabwean singer and the first winner of Idols East Africa a version of the Idol series.
+Eric Moyo (23 May 1981– 20 December 2023) was a Zimbabwean singer and the first winner of Idols East Africa a version of the Idol series.
 As part of the recording contract, Moyo was assured of US$25,000 in guaranteed album sales from the telecompany Celtel.

 Moyo used the prize money to purchase an apartment and went on a vacation.
+Eric Moyo is survived by his father, mother, brother and 2 sisters.

+Death

+On 20 December 2023, Moyo was reported to have succumbed to a brain bleed after collapsing on stage during a performance with Joyous Celebration in South Africa.
+He was 41.